Best Procurement Practices for Managing Relationships With VARS

 Changing Landscape of VAR Ecosystem

 Recently there has been a significant change in the way VARs offer their services, as they compete with online marketplaces that have started providing more competitive rates and discounts to their business customers.
-As VARs fight to stay relevant, they are changing their operations by incorporating managed services, consulting, cloud computing, security and virtualization.
+As VARs compete to stay relevant, they are changing their operations by incorporating managed services, consulting, cloud computing, security and virtualization.

 VARs are also ramping up their partner ecosystem by introducing programs that foster strong relationships with OEMs and vendors.
 However, as resellers move away from the traditional reselling model to providing managed services and cloud migration, there has been an increase in mergers and acquisitions in the technology VARs industry.